$0 Ohio Foster Care Quick-Start Checklist

 The Real Money: Full Foster Certification

 For a child with special needs or behavioral complexity, the per diem can go considerably higher.
-Ohio's 2024-2025 rates under Procedure Letter No. 420 set the maximum ceiling at $300 per day for standard care, $500 for special needs, and $750 for exceptional needs.
+The research reports a 2024 maximum ceiling of $300 per day for standard care, $500 for special needs, and $500 for exceptional needs; its 2025 projection is $500 for standard care, $500 for special needs, $750 for exceptional needs, and up to $1,000 for intensive or medically fragile care.
+Confirm the effective rate with the agency.

 Kinship caregivers who pursue full certification also gain:

-- Annual clothing allowances of up to $350 within the first 60 days of a new placement
+• An initial clothing allowance typically around $350 within the first 60 days of a new placement

 Ohio law also provides for kinship licensing waivers through PPGD #025, which allows agencies to waive certain standard requirements — such as bedroom size — when the waiver does not endanger the child.
 This is specifically designed to reduce barriers for relatives who would otherwise fail a standard safety audit.